-The person applying the gelcoat must wear a protective disposable suit, face mask and gloves, at all times during spraying.
+The operator must wear a suitable protective suit, face mask and gloves at all times during spraying.
 Where there is a risk of ignition from static electricity, anti-static protective clothing should be worn.

 Use a properly fitted, air-purifying or air-fed respirator complying with an approved standard if a risk assessment indicates this is necessary.
 Respirator selection must be based on known or anticipated exposure levels, the hazards of the product and the safe working limits of the selected respirator.